uchicago-library/lucy/README.md

                        Chéen beyaʾ.
 (So-so.)
 ```

+## Creating a minimal Flask app
-Now lets create a minimal flask app to serve this content up in a web server.
-Flask is one of my favorite tools for making websites quickly.
+Now lets create a simple flask app to serve this content up in a web server.
 Start by using pip to install the flask package into your virtual environment:

 ```console
 $ pip install flask